 One of the biggest attractions with historic significance is Caernarfon Castle.
-It is one of the best things worth seeing around here in part due to a few pieces of interesting information tourists might enjoy.
+Compared to the rest of the sights, it is one of the best things worth seeing around here in part due to a few pieces of interesting information tourists might enjoy – just like the Caesars Casino Bonus is in the realm of bonus codes.
 Here are a few things that you may or may not know about the castle.

 Quick but Not Cheap